- June 30, 2016

 Keeping them in the loop allows the patients to see your face more and conveys compassion.
 It tells the patient that you are cognizant of their time spent in the emergency department and enhances provider and patient relationships as a whole.

 As simple and easy as this one may seem, bedside manner and a friendly atmosphere can drastically improve scores.
 No one wants to be seen by a grumpy, tired, or obviously distracted clinician.

 Aim to treat every patient as you would your own family by being friendly, open, honest, and considerate at a time when they are potentially feeling vulnerable.

 Looking for External Help?

 If your clinical team is struggling with improving patient satisfaction scores, consider implementing a patient experience immersion program with your team to help reiterate the fundamentals of patient experience.
-We offer our hospital and health system partners the ApolloMD We Care Challenge, among other patient experience programs.
+We offer our hospital and health system partners the ApolloMD Commitment to Care program, among other patient experience programs.